aardvarkzone/kubernetes_assistant/README.md

 # Kubernetes Query Assistant

-This project is an AI-powered assistant that interacts with a Kubernetes cluster (via Minikube) to answer queries about the cluster's resources such as pods, nodes, namespaces, and services.
-It processes queries by either querying the Kubernetes API or using OpenAI's GPT-4 for more general questions.
+This project is an AI-powered assistant that interprets and responds to Kubernetes-related queries using a combination of Kubernetes `kubectl` commands and OpenAI's GPT-4 model.
+The assistant interacts with a local Kubernetes cluster (via Minikube) to answer queries about the cluster's resources such as pods, nodes, namespaces, and services.

 ## Project Structure